 He grabbed two heat guns from a drawer.

 “No!
 It’s going to crack the paint,” she said.

 He knew the teacher wouldn’t mind cracked paint, but he said: “Not if I heat it from the back.”

 “Don’t melt it.”

-As soon as she saw her painting ruined, she left the classroom without looking back and screamed: “Envy!”
+As soon as she saw her painting ruined in red, she left the classroom, and without looking back, she screamed, “Envy!”

 She never saw the result.

-“By drawing upside down you will learn a way for staying to true to form.
-Outside class, you may trace with projectors, AR overlays, or any technological aid.
-Is that cheating?
-No, it’s not.
-Painting is not skill-bragging.”
+“By drawing upside down you will learn a way to stay to true to form.
+Outside class, you may trace with any technological aid you wish.
+From light chambers to augmented reality overlays, you name it.